yan9a/serial/README.md

-# Using Serial Port with C++
+# Simple to use serial port library in C++

-Cross-platform Serial port (Com port) programming in C++ for Windows and Linux
+Cross-platform Serial port (Com port) C++ library for Windows, Mac and Linux.

-* ceSerial.h : the header of the serial class library to include
+Just need to include a single header file 'ceSerial.h' to use it.

-* ceSerial.cpp : the implementation of the serial class library
+* ceSerial.h : the implementation of the serial class library in a single header file
-* conserial.cpp : a simple console example program that uses 'ceSerial' class library
+* test.cpp : a simple console example program
-* wxserial.cpp : a wxWidgets GUI example program using serial port
+* test_gui.cpp : a wxWidgets GUI example program using serial port

 The explanation and examples can be found at